WFIRST Exoplanet Imaging Data Challenge

 - Discriminating eventual background sources using parallax and proper motion

 - Finding orbital solutions from two to six imaging epochs throughout the mission as well as simulated radial velocity (RV) data

 - Determining physical parameters of any found exoplanet(s) using all the available information (astrometry, photometry)

-The official 2019 Data Challenge opened on October 20 and closes on December 20 with all findings due at that time.
-Submissions will be done through a form asking specific questions and allowing for discussion of findings.
+The official 2019 Data Challenge opened on October 20 and closes on February 20 with all findings due at that time.
+Submissions will be done in 4 steps done through forms asking specific questions and allowing for discussion of findings.
 Judging of the submissions will be done by a panel of reviewers assembled from the Turnbull WFIRST SIT and the wider exoplanet community.
 Winning participant(s) will be funded to present their results and methods at a major exoplanet conference in 2020.
 After the deadline, all participants/teams are encouraged to publish their results.

 You can still register and receive more support and information for successfully completing the challenge.